DVDPC Cardiac Clinic

 FIND US: We are in the building behind the win photographer set up, near the CGC/Trick Dog/ATT Testing, at the back of the building.
 If you enter the building from the front, take a right past the catalog desk and past the balloon arch and follow the hallway all the way to the back of the building just past the win photographer set up around the corner from that.
 The catalog desk will also be in the front of the building and available to help direct you if needed.

-My number is 208-270-2935 (Shayna) if you have any questions, please call.
-I won't have email access during the show and clinic.
+CONTACT: My number is 208-270-2935 (Shayna) if you have any questions, please call.
+I won't have email access during the show and clinic and will miss 99% of any texts during the clinic.

 ECHO APPTS: we will have OFA forms for you to fill out at the check in table, arrive early to fill them out

-AUSCULTATION APPTS: I will email you a form to fill out and you must bring it printed to your appt or click here for the form
+AUSCULTATION APPTS: I will email you a form to fill out and you must bring it printed to your appt or click below for the form

-HOLTER REPORT READING: print and bring your holter report with you, if you need more time you can email your holter report later
+HOLTER REPORT READING: print and bring your holter report with you or email it to shayna@primadobermans.com

 Dr. Bryan Eason is board certified in cardiology by the American College of Veterinary Internal Medicine (ACVIM).
 Dr. Eason received his veterinary degree from Oklahoma State University.
 He then spent two years at the University of Missouri completing an internship in Medicine and Surgery followed by an internship in Cardiology.
 Dr. Eason then went on to complete his residency in Cardiology and earn a Masters Degree at Purdue University.